deltachat/deltachat-core/README.md

 libetpan-dev libssl-dev libsqlite3-dev libsasl2-dev libbz2-dev
 zlib1g-dev meson ninja-build`.

-Onece all dependencies are installed creating a build is as follows, starting from the project's root directory:
+Once all dependencies are installed, creating a build is as follows, starting from the project's root directory:

 ```